 The nongraded approach encourages a less competitive environment in which students will become comfortable taking intellectual risks that they might avoid in a stressful grade-driven environment.

-During the course, instructional teams will holistically evaluate performance using criteria such as journal entries, presentations, individual research, and class projects.
+During the course, instructional teams holistically evaluate performance and provide feedback using work such as journal entries, presentations, individual research, and class projects.

-Instructional teams complete an end-of-program student evaluatation on areas such as:
+Instructional teams complete an end-of-program student evaluation on areas such as the following:

 Students who successfully complete the program per the participation policies will have access to this end-of-program evaluation.